Issues & Insights

 “That’s not merely a sad commentary on the sprawling size and eye-watering cost of the government.
 It’s also a violation of federal law,” notes Eric Boehm, a reporter at Reason magazine.

 Sure, we know the broad contours of what the government does.
 We know how much money is spent and how much of it goes into each department.
 We have some idea of how much is lost to fraud.
 We occasionally learn about some whacked-out program.
-But there’s no single place that lists program the federal government operates.
+But there’s no single place that lists the programs the federal government operates.

-An annual inventory – one that is easily accessible to the public online – would make it easy for regular citizens to find out how much is lost to waste and duplication, how many projects aren’t on mission, or are at cross-purposes, much is being spent on management.
+An annual inventory – one that is easily accessible to the public online – would make it easy for regular citizens to find out how much is lost to waste and duplication, how many projects aren’t on mission, or are at cross-purposes, how much is being spent on management.
 You know, useful information like that.

 But not only is there little interest in conducting a complete inventory of the federal government.
 There’s open hostility – which we saw with the attacks from Washington insiders against DOGE’s work.